HaykelRekik/eshhenha-hub/app/Services/Shipment/README.md

 ## Pricing Rule Priority

-The service searches for pricing rules in the following order:
+The service searches for pricing rules in the following order using optimized batch queries:

 1. **Specific Rule**: Combination of shipping company + user/company + weight range
 2. **User/Company Specific**: Rules for user_id OR company_id only + weight range